PattyTheRattyy/CISC327-CMPE327-F25/A1_Favret_1048.md

 ### calculate_late_fee.py:

-- 2 positive tests
+- 3 positive tests
-- 3 negative tests
+- 2 negative tests
-- tests with valid inputs twice
+- tests with valid inputs and differing amounts of lateness
-- test with short ISBN
+- test where book was not actually borrowed
-- test with too long of a title
-- test without total copies
+- test where book does not exist

 ### get_patron_status.py: